symbol/symbol-docs/source/serialization/coresystem.rst

 Announce a VotingKeyLinkTransaction to associate a voting key with an account during a fixed period.
 An account can be linked to up to ``3`` different voting keys at the same time.

 The recommended production setting is to always have at least ``2`` linked keys with different ``endPoint`` values to ensure a key is registered after the first one expires.
-See more details here :ref:`in this guide <manual-enable-voting>`.
+See more details :ref:`in this guide <manual-voting-key-renewal>`.

 **Version**: 0x01